 Gravat Honored with BEE Award

-TUPELO, Miss.—Jerry Gravat, care coordinator with Case Management, recently received North Mississippi Medical Center’s BEE (Beyond Exceptional Expectations) Award for August.
+TUPELO, Miss.—Jerry Gravat, care coordinator with Case Management, recently received North Mississippi Medical Center’s BEE (Beyond Exceptional Expectations) Award.

 A Houston resident, Gravat received his Emergency Medical Technician training through Itawamba Community College and joined the NMMC staff in 2015.
 He served as an EMT with Ambulance Services for two years while earning his bachelor’s degree in social work from the University of Mississippi.
-He transferred to Case Management last year.
+He transferred to Case Management in 2017 and also received a BEE Award in August 2018.